Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Background

-We present learning via model selection with cross-validation risk estimation as a general systematic learning framework within classical Statistical Learning Theory, and establish distribution-free deviation bounds in terms of VC dimension, giving detailed proofs of the results and considering both bounded and unbounded loss functions.
-In order to treat the case of bounded loss functions we extend the classical Statistical Learning Theory \cite{vapnik1998,devroye1996} to learning via model selection, while to treat the case of unbounded loss functions we apply and extend the recent results of \cite{cortes2019}.
+We present learning via model selection with cross-validation risk estimation as a general systematic learning framework within classical Statistical Learning Theory, and establish distribution-free deviation bounds for the estimation errors in terms of VC dimension, giving detailed proofs of the results and considering both bounded and unbounded loss functions.
+In order to treat the case of bounded loss functions, we extend the classical Statistical Learning Theory \cite{vapnik1998,devroye1996} to learning via model selection, while to treat the case of unbounded loss functions, we apply and extend results of \cite{cortes2019}.

-Cross-validation techniques for risk estimation and model selection are widely spread in statistics and machine learning, and their asymptotic behavior have been fairly studied.
-The asymptotic optimality of specific cross-validation methods has been studied in \cite{andrews1991asymptotic,li1987asymptotic,dudoit2005asymptotics} and so-called oracle inequalities have been established for cross-validation methods in \cite{van2006oracle,lecue2012oracle}.
-However, the understanding of the theoretical properties of cross-validation is quite low in face of its widespread use.
-This fact has been noted by the recent works \cite{austern2020asymptotics,maillard2021local} which study the asymptotics of cross-validation for specific classes of models.
-To the best of our knowledge, a study of model selection with cross-validation risk estimation within this distribution-free combinatorial scope has not been done before, and may bring some insights into the benefits of model selection, even if the pessimistic bounds of distribution-free frameworks may not be of practical use.

-We expect with the results of this paper to introduce the tools of classical VC theory to the study of model selection with cross-validation risk estimation, which is a simple method that works very well in practice, but lacks a strong theoretical basis in many instances.
-In \cite[p.
-314]{massart2007}, when model selection with cross-validation error estimation is discussed in opposition to model selection with penalization, that is the main object of \cite{massart2007}, it is said that \textit{``It could seem a bit disappointing to discover that a very crude method like hold-out\footnote{The \textit{hold-out} method that \cite{massart2007} refers to is equivalent to learning via model selection with risk estimated with a validation sample.} is working so well.
-This is especially true in the classification framework''.} We firmly believe that such a good performance should be explained by some theory that passes through studying it in a distribution-free framework.